Lyquix/tpl_lyquix/README.md

   * Several module positions for 7-row, 6-column layout, as well as header and footer positions
   * Template configuration fields for Google Analytics, AddThis and Disqus accounts, Google and Yahoo/Bing site verification, blank page option, use less.js during development, use non-minified files during development, fluid screen sizes and fluid devices preferences
+  * Template options for loading frameworks and libraries: loDash, AngularJS, and polyfills for ES5 and ES6
   * Base templates for index, component, error, offline
   * Displays module positions only if module available
   * Add classes to body tag identifying component, view, task
   * Easily add custom js and css libraries in template settings
-  * Unset js and css added by Joomla extensions
+  * Unset js and css added by Joomla and extensions

 ###Customization###